Alliantum/maintainer-tools/README.md

 Alternatively if using pipx.

-    $ git clone git@github.com:OCA/maintainer-tools.git
+    $ git clone git@github.com:Alliantum/maintainer-tools.git
     $ pipx install ./maintainer-tools

-## OCA repositories tools
+## Alliantum repositories tools

 These tools are mostly for maintenance purpose only.
-They are used by OCA maintainers to address common operations across all repos.
+They are used by Alliantum maintainers to address common operations across all repos.

 **Prerequisite**

 Get a token from Github.

-    $ oca-github-login USERNAME
+    $ alliantum-github-login USERNAME

 NOTE: you may have to delete the existing one from